 Policy Number: II-1.25(A)

-University of Maryland Policy on Full-Time Faculty Workload and Responsibilities
+University of Maryland Policy on Workload and Responsibilities for Tenured, Tenure-Track, Permanent Status, and Permanent Status-Track Faculty

-(Approved by the President Amended and approved on an interim basis pending Senate review Technical amendments approved by the President )
+(Approved by the President Amended and approved on an interim basis pending Senate review Technical amendments approved by the President Amended and approved )

 The University of Maryland’s (“University”) mission is to achieve excellence in teaching, research, scholarship, creative activities, and public service.
 As the State’s flagship University, and one of the country’s first land-grant institutions, the University seeks to educate students and advance knowledge in areas of importance to the State, the nation, and the world, and to be a preeminent national center for research, innovation, and graduate and undergraduate education.
 Taken together, basic and applied research, scholarship, creative activities, teaching, Extension programming, librarianship, service, and administrative duties are important elements of faculty workload that enable the University to fulfill its mission.
 In order to ensure that faculty members meet their workload expectations and that the University complies with the University System of Maryland (USM) Policy on Faculty Workload and Responsibilities (II-1.25), as amended on June 21, 2019, the University establishes the following Policy on Workload and Responsibilities for Full-Time Tenured, Tenure-Track, Permanent Status, and Permanent Status-Track Faculty (“Policy”).

 - “Academic Unit” means a department, College, School, or other University entity in which a faculty member has an appointment with assigned teaching; research, scholarship, or creative activities; service; administrative; librarianship; and/or Extension responsibilities.
-Faculty members with joint appointments across academic units may have responsibilities in more than one unit.
+Faculty members with joint appointments across Academic Units may have responsibilities in more than one Unit.

 - “Research Unit” means a unit such as a University-recognized center or institute in which the faculty member has an appointment with assigned research, administrative, or other responsibilities.
 Faculty members with joint appointments across Academic and Research Units may have responsibilities in more than one Unit.

 - “Unit” means either an Academic or Research Unit.

-- “Unit Head” means a Department Chair, Dean, Director, or any University administrator who has a supervisory relationship to a faculty member in relation to determining, assigning, and reviewing faculty workload expectations.
+- “Unit Head” means a Department Chair, Dean, Director, or any University administrator who has a supervisory relationship to a faculty member with respect to determining, assigning, and/or reviewing faculty workload expectations.

 - This Policy applies to the following individuals: